OpenTermsArchive/contrib-versions/Owncube/Terms of Service.md

 OwnCube will not refund money from Premium/ownCloud admin,.... accounts if there is no possbile and clear reason.
 Whether there is a justification, decision is by OwnCube management.Data loss is no reason to refund because nobody can be 100% sure that technical things are working ALL the time.
 Also we dont refund any amount due the reason that we offer TRIAL/TEST accounts for all services to try before buy a package from OwnCube.

-11\.
-Bandwidth

-1\.
-VPS: we offer unlimited bandwidth.
-Unlimited = max.
-5TB / month.
-As soon as you've reached this amount, the vps is suspended till the next period.

-2\.
-Single Accounts: Unlimited = fair use.
-If you use more than 60% of all the other customers' traffic amount together, we will inform you about this.
-If you do not decrease your sharing, we suspend the account till the next period.

-When we do, we will revise the updated date at the bottom of this page and send you an email.
-We are committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal information is protected and maintained.

-12\.
-Disk usage unlimited packages

-We have some special unlimited disk space offers during the time, where we offer unlimited disk space packages.
-Unlimited "soft-limits" are for single packages 1TB and for Admin packages 1,5TB.
-Unlimited = fair use.
-If you use more than 60% of all the other customers' disk space amount together, we will inform you about this.
-If you do not decrease your upload and usage, we suspend the account till the next period.
-The terms "unlimited" and "unmetered" are defined by our experience with similarly situated customers.
-This means that your use of our resources may not exceed that of similarly situated customers.
-Examples of primary purposes for an account that are not allowed include, but are not limited to:
-Audio/Video streaming (other than that which is incidental to a site's operation)
-Video archive hosting and content
-Online file (FTP) serving
-Distribution of large audio or video content

-13\.
-VPS Abuse

-If we get a Abuse mails due copyrighted files or illegal bandwidh / usage including transfer protocoll or proofs, we will suspend your VPS instantly and we will close your account and you will not get any refund.

 **24.11.2012**